ianpleasance/home-assistant-alexa-webhook/README.md

 # Home Assistant Webhook Alexa Skill

-This project is designed to link Amazon Alexa's speech and Home Assistant (HASS) so that users can trigger simple and complex automations via HASS webhooks.
+This project is designed to link Amazon Alexa's speech and Home Assistant (HASS) so that users can trigger simple and complex automations via HASS webhooks, and optionally pass parameters to them.

 **Background**